slcbear/monty/README.md

   (The pigs get all the attention at the State Fair, but let's face it: Pigs are scary and smell bad.
   Goats are clean and smell nice, and will butt you playfully when you're not looking.)

-  Many situations are possible, in fact, in which a goat is the better prize.
+  Many situations are possible, in fact, in which a goat is the prize much preferable to a car.
+For instance:

+  - Post-apocalyptic hellscape
+  - Amish upbringing
+  - Gas crisis
+  - ... and more!

 <span id="poem">4</span>: *Two goats diverged in the woods, and I,
   I took the goat less traveled by,